Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Introduction

 \subsection{Outline of the paper}

 \cref{sec:classK0} is a reminder of the basics about Grothendieck groups.
-In \cref{sec:triangcat} we recall the construction of the derived category of a dg-algebra, which we will use as main example for later, and we fix the conventions (e.g. the differential are of degree $-1$).
+In \cref{sec:triangcat} we recall the construction of the derived category of a dg-algebra, which we will use as main example for later, and we fix the conventions (in particular all our differentials are of degree $-1$).
 In \cref{sec:finitemultigradings} we explain what we mean by a multigraded category and how it influences the Grothendieck group.
-In \cref{sec:formalLaurent} we recall Aparicio-Monforte--Kauers construction of the ring of formal Laurent series $\Bbbk\pp{x_1, \dots, x_n}$.
+In \cref{sec:formalLaurent} we recall the construction of the ring of formal Laurent series $\Bbbk\pp{x_1, \dots, x_n}$.

 Our contributions start in \cref{sec:cbladditive} where we extend the notion of locally Krull--Schmidt category of \cite[Appendix]{naissevaz1} to the non-graded case (\cref{def:locKS}).
-One of the main results is: \begin{citecor}{cor:lockrullschmidt} Let $\cC$ be a locally Krull--Schmidt category with collection of pairwise non-isomorphic indecomposable objects $\{X_i\}_{i \in I}$.
-If $\cC$ admits locally finite direct sums of indecomposable objects, then its split Grothendieck group respects
+One of the main results is: \begin{citecor}{cor:lockrullschmidt} Let $\cC$ be a locally Krull--Schmidt category with a full collection of pairwise non-isomorphic indecomposable objects $\{X_i\}_{i \in I}$.
+If $\cC$ admits locally finite direct sums of indecomposable objects, then its split Grothendieck group is a free $\bZ$-module

-\end{citecor} We also recall the notions of cone bounded, locally finite (c.b.l.f.) direct sums and of c.b.l. additive category from \cite[Appendix]{naissevaz1} (appearing under the name `locally finite' in the reference).
+with basis $\{[X_i]\}_{i \in I}$. \end{citecor} We also recall the notions of cone bounded, locally finite (c.b.l.f.) direct sums and of c.b.l. additive category from \cite[Appendix]{naissevaz1} (appearing under the name `locally finite' in the reference).
 We also recall the notion of c.b.l.f. dimensional $\Bbbk$-vector space, which basically means the graded dimension of the vector space is an element of $\bZ\pp{x_1,\dots,x_n}$.

 In \cref{sec:topG0} we introduce the notion of asymptotic Grothendieck group for abelian categories.
 We refine the notion of `local Jordan--H\"older category' from \cite[Appendix]{naissevaz1}.
 The main difference being that we require in this paper filtered limits and filtered colimits to be exact (thus derived limits and derived colimits to be zero) in a locally Jordan--H\"older category (\cref{def:locJH}).
-Then, based on the results in \cite[Appendix]{naissevaz1}, we show the following: \begin{citethm}{thm:locallyJHG0} Let $\cC$ be a locally Jordan--H\"older category with collection of pariwise non-isomorphic simple objects $\{S_i\}_{i \in I}$.
-If $\cC$ admits locally finite direct sums of $\{S_i\}_{i \in I}$, then
+Then, based on the results in \cite[Appendix]{naissevaz1}, we show the following: \begin{citethm}{thm:locallyJHG0} Let $\cC$ be a locally Jordan--H\"older category with a full collection of pairwise non-isomorphic simple objects $\{S_i\}_{i \in I}$.
+If $\cC$ admits locally finite direct sums of $\{S_i\}_{i \in I}$, then its asymptotic Grothendieck group is a free $\bZ$-module